michaelkedey/k8s/README.md

 - [helm](./helm/)
     - this contains `helm` charts which completely define how to deploy the [vote-app application](https://github.com/michaelkedey/example-voting-app) via `helm`
     - it has 2 charts [vote-app-char-1](./helm/vote-app-chart-1/) and [vote-app-char-2](./helm/vote-app-chart-2/)
-    - both charts contain similar configurations to deploy the `vot-app`
+    - both charts contain similar configurations to deploy the [vote-app application](https://github.com/michaelkedey/example-voting-app)
     - **happy helming**
 - [pod_scalling](./pod_scalling/)
     - here, I have deffined similar helm charts for the `vote-app` but with extra resources or features.